Datalab-AUTH/How-to-CI-CD-for-Datalab/README.md

 ![Add a Github Webhook](img/webhook.png)

+**NOTE:** It seems that you need to trigger the Jenkins job manually once, for the webhook triggers to have any effect.

 ## Deployment

 It is possible to have the VM that you have deployed your docker images